Twenty Questions (and Answers) About Cybis

 Does the glaze on the old 1950s Cybis and Cordey pieces contain lead?
 If so, is it a health hazard?

-The short answer is that yes, the glaze on the “oldies” probably does contain some percentage of lead.
+The short answer is that yes, the glaze on 1940s and 1950s items probably does contain some percentage of lead.
 Many antique and vintage ceramic glazes used lead oxide as an ingredient, which is why many people keep grandma’s old teacups only for display rather than drinking tea from them.
 But a glazed porcelain figurine, including any from Cybis, poses no health risk – I’m assuming that you’ve taught your toddler not to put that 1950s figure of Saint Patrick into his mouth, right?
 That said, I would not use any of the 1940s Cybis spatterware and other tableware for actual food service.
 Better safe than sorry.

 How can I be sure a piece I am considering purchasing is MINT or has not been damaged and repaired?

 Be aware that in the 1990s the Cybis studio began selling some one-of-a-kind late 1930s/early 1940s pieces that were indeed designed and made by Boleslaw and/or Marja Cybis.
 Unfortunately the studio added “modern markings” in paint to these pieces, I guess in an effort to establish authenticity.
-The typical addition was the copyright symbol and the letter AP – in some cases the Cybis signature was added as well, if it wasn’t originally there.
-This gave rise to much confusion when I first saw these being resold by a Pennsylvania auction house several years ago, because during the 1940s the AP and the copyright symbol were NEVER used.
+The typical addition was the copyright symbol and the letters AP – and in some cases the Cybis signature was added as well, if it wasn’t originally there.
+This gave rise to much confusion when I first saw these being resold by a Pennsylvania auction house several years ago, because during the 1940s the designation AP and the copyright symbol were NEVER used.
 At first I assumed the pieces were 1960s or later reproductions of the originals (a la the Hall of Fame replicas) but later learned that the 1990s studio had newly-marked the original legacy pieces before offering them for sale.

 Was Boleslaw Cybis related to the Polish painter Jan Cybis?